Keith: But there are only five divisions of Military Intelligence. There is no MI6.

 - In chapter 80, James Bond reappears at Porton Down, (in Real Life, Britain's equivalent of Area 51, with a much creepier reputation - for instance, it is legally established fact that there have been human experiments there), which among other things, was used to develop Britain's attempts at replicating Project Rebirth.
 As it turns out, Wisdom's resurrected him in an all-new LMD as a sort of techno-zombie.

-- James Bond in all his various incarnations,note although the movie of Dr. No stated the agency to be MI-7 instead.note In The World Is Not Enough, the actual MI6 headquarters on Vauxhall Cross is shown.
+- James Bond in all his various incarnations,note although Dr. No stated the agency to be MI-7 instead.note In The World Is Not Enough, the actual MI6 headquarters on Vauxhall Cross appears for the first time in the films.
 The government initially tried to block the showing of the building in the film, citing national security.
 Foreign Secretary Robin Cook overruled them, stating, "After all that Bond has done for Britain, it was the least we could do for Bond."
+The building is targeted by two bombings in the films, in the aforementioned The World is Not Enough and in Skyfall, then gets totally demolished in the climax of Spectre.

 - The works of John le Carré.
 As matters were still classified when he wrote, he changed some things, such as using "Control" rather than "C" and having MI6 nicknamed "the Circus" because its headquarters were said to be on Cambridge Circus (in reality it wasn't).
 Le Carré himself was an MI-6 operative in real life until his cover was blown to the KGB by Kim Philby.